What's causing your debt—and why you should get it under control

 Before taking out a loan, be sure to assess the type of school you’ll be paying for (public vs. private) and the planned area of study (a high-paying degree vs. a lower-paying degree).
 These two factors will help you determine how much student loan debt is just too much, and whether you’ll be able to pay it back comfortably.

-Your medical expenses.
-Even for those with health insurance, planned and unplanned medical expenses can be expensive—and costs are climbing.
-In fact, according to the Centers for Medicare and Medicaid Services, the national spending on healthcare reached $4.3 trillion in 2021, or about $12,914 per person in the U.S. Plus, benefit coverage and the cost of care can be confusing or unclear to many people—especially in emergency situations—resulting in substantial, unplanned expenses.
+Even for those with health insurance, planned and unplanned medical expenses can be expensive—and costs are only climbing.
+Plus, benefit coverage and the cost of care can be confusing or unclear to many people—especially in emergency situations—resulting in substantial, unplanned expenses.

 So, how should you handle a major medical bill?
 Having an “emergency fund,” or at least three to six months’ worth of living expenses saved, can help offset surprise medical costs.
 Alternately, many hospitals and healthcare providers’ (HCP) offices will work with you to develop a monthly payment plan based on your income.

-Your kids.
-According to the most recent report put out in 2017 by the U.S. Department of Agriculture, raising a child in the U.S. costs a middle class family approximately $233,000 (in 2015 dollars), not including the price of college.
+Raising a child in the U.S. costs a middle-class family more than $280,000, not including the price of college.
 Between housing, food, education, childcare, and other everyday expenses, providing the basics can add up.
 Unexpected expenses or having multiple children can greatly raise that figure.

 The solution?
 You can try to develop a family plan and stick to it, but of course, not every addition to your family is planned.
 That’s why it’s important to have a solid savings base and adhere to your monthly budget.